SreeraaghavRaja-22/uP2_Lab4/README.md

 - Important Notes:
   - Disabled Periodic threads in SysTick to test code
-  - when uncommenting out that portion, make sure to add a periodic thread to no mess stuff up!
+  - when uncommenting out that portion, make sure to add a periodic thread to not mess stuff up!